 - Respectful, welcoming classroom environments for all;

 - Understanding and working with people from diverse cultures and communities; and

 - Diversity outreach and recruitment with the next generation of potential public health leaders.

-Celebrating 75 years!
+Celebrating over 75 years!
 Since 1940, UNC’s school of public health has been a standard-bearer for social justice and equity in health.